unisonweb/unison/docs/codebase-editor-design.markdown

 # Editing a Unison codebase

 The Unison codebase is not just a mutable bag of text files, it's a structured object that undergoes a series of well-typed transformations over the course of development.
-Each well-typed transformation is called a `Changeset`.
-Applying a `Changeset` to a `Codebase` yields another well-typed codebase, a `Codebase` is never in a "broken" state, yet we can still make arbitrary edits to a codebase.

-This document explains what a `Codebase` and a `Changeset` are and how the programmer interacts with them.
+These well-typed transformations begin their life in a `Branch`.
+A `Branch` is never in a "broken" state, only incomplete, yet we can still make arbitrary edits to a codebase.
+This document explains what a `Codebase` and a `Branch` are and how the programmer interacts with them.
 The benefits of the Unison approach which we'll see are:

 * Incremental compilation is perfectly precise and comes for free, regardless of what editor you use.
 You'll almost never spend time [waiting for Unison code to compile](https://xkcd.com/303/), _no matter how large your codebase_.
 * Refactoring is a controlled experience where the refactoring always typechecks and you can precisely measure your progress, so arbitrary changes to a codebase can be completed without ever dealing with a depressingly long list of (often misleading) compile errors or broken tests!